 The Of Mice and Men quotes below all refer to the symbol of George and Lennie's Farm.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of Of Mice and Men published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Of Mice and Men published in 1993.).

 Part 1 Quotes

 "Well," said George, "we'll have a big vegetable patch and a rabbit hutch and chickens.
 And when it rains in the winter, we'll just say the hell with goin' to work, and we'll build up a fire in the stove and set around it an' listen to the rain comin' down on the roof."

 "We could live offa the fatta the lan'."

 I seen hundreds of men come by on the road an' on the ranches, with their bindles on their back an' that same damn thing in their heads . . . every damn one of 'em's got a little piece of land in his head.
 An' never a God damn one of 'em ever gets it.
 Just like heaven.
 Ever'body wants a little piece of lan'.
 I read plenty of books out here.
 Nobody never gets to heaven, and nobody gets no land.

 I think I knowed from the very first.
 I think I knowed we'd never do her.
 He usta like to hear about it so much I got to thinking maybe we would.